 The blade of grass sign, also called the candle flame sign, refers to the lucent leading edge in a long bone seen during the lytic phase of Paget disease of bone.

 The blade of grass sign is characteristic of Paget disease of bone.
 This is akin to osteoporosis circumscripta cranii seen in the s...

-Bone marrow oedema is the term given to abnormal fluid signal seen within the bone marrow on MRI.
-It is a non-specific, yet important finding usually indicating the presence of an underlying pathology.
+Bone marrow edema is the term given to abnormal fluid signal seen within the bone marrow on MRI.
+It is a non-specific, yet important finding usually indicating the presence of underlying pathology.

 There is a long (long) list of possible causes of this finding:

 Bone within a bone is a descriptive term applied to bones that appear to have another bone within them.
 There are numerous causes including: